 - Ministry Webpage and Blog: College Wesleyan’s Special Needs Ministry

 - Free Resource: Faith Friends (Special Needs Ministry) Online Training

 - Contact: Pastor Tim Witte

 Tim Tebow Foundation, Jacksonville, FL

 Night to Shine is an unforgettable prom night experience, centered on God’s love, for people with special needs ages 14 and older.
-On Friday, February 12, 2021, Night to Shine celebrated its seventh anniversary as thousands from around the world came together through socially-distanced and virtual formats to honor and serve those with disabilities.
-Though the festivities looked a little different this year due to COVID-19, nothing could keep Faith, Hope and Love from shining as bright as ever.
+In February 2021 and 2022, thousands from around the world came together through socially-distanced and virtual formats to honor and serve those with disabilities.
+Though the festivities looked a little different due to COVID-19, nothing could keep Faith, Hope and Love from shining as bright as ever.

 - Ministry Webpage and Blog: Night to Shine

 - Video: Official 2021 Night to Shine Worldwide Highlight Video